Curriculum Vitae for Museum Professionals

 - Involvement in special programs and/or extensive travel experience could be listed here.

 - References if the job announcement specifically requests this should be listed.
 It’s important to seek permission from those serving as references before providing such a list.
 Otherwise, the CV may state, “References furnished upon request.”
 The applicant should keep in mind that the manner in which an applicant handles references is a measure of professionalism.

 - If pertinent, the applicant may also wish to state: “Portfolio of projects, publications, and references available upon request,” or include the URL to the applicant’s personal website.

 Linked here is a sample CV for museum professionals to serve as a guide.
 This example is not intended to be comprehensive and the applicant can expect the CV format to evolve over time based on new experiences.
 The applicant should review the various guidelines mentioned here, gather sample CV for layouts, and tailor the format of the CV sections to best fit one’s experiences.

 Authors and Contributors

-Submitted by CAA’s Professional Practices Committee: Michael Aurbach, Vanderbilt University (chair until August 2000); Irina Costache, Mount St. Mary’s College and California State University, Northridge (chair since August 2000); Frederick Asher, University of Minnesota; Ellen T. Baird, University of Illinois, Chicago (ex-officio); Bruce Bobick, State University of West Georgia; Marilyn Brown, Tulane University; Debra Drexler, University of Hawai‘i, Manoa; Linda C. Hults, College of Wooster; Gary Keown, Southeastern Louisiana University; Ellen Konowitz, Vanderbilt University; Dewey Mosby, Colgate University.
+Originally submitted by the Professional Practices Committee (2000): Michael Aurbach, Vanderbilt University (chair until August 2000); Irina Costache, Mount St. Mary’s College and California State University, Northridge (chair since August 2000); Frederick Asher, University of Minnesota; Ellen T. Baird, University of Illinois, Chicago (ex-officio); Bruce Bobick, State University of West Georgia; Marilyn Brown, Tulane University; Debra Drexler, University of Hawai‘i, Manoa; Linda C. Hults, College of Wooster; Gary Keown, Southeastern Louisiana University; Ellen Konowitz, Vanderbilt University; and Dewey Mosby, Colgate University.

-CAA’s Museum Committee, under the supervision of Marilyn Kushner (chair), also contributed to these conventions.
+CAA’s Museum Committee (2000) under the supervision of Marilyn Kushner (chair) also contributed to these conventions.